Yelena Belova (Marvel Cinematic Universe): Appearances and depictions

 Pugh first appeared as the character in Black Widow (2021), where director Cate Shortland said that Natasha Romanoff / Black Widow would be "handing [Belova] the baton" which would go on to "propel another female storyline".
 On her character, Pugh called Belova "a lethal weapon but also a bit of a kid", adding that she "has no clue how to live as a human being".

-Pugh characterized Belova's relationship with Romanoff as "a sister story that really homes in on grief, on pain, on abuse, on being a victim — and living with being a victim".
+Pugh characterized Belova's relationship with Romanoff as "a sister story that really homes in on grief, on pain, on abuse, on being a victim and living with being a victim".
 Johansson revealed that an early version of the script had a much more adversarial relationship between the sisters, with Belova intending to "dethrone" Romanoff as a spy; Johansson rejected that direction for the characters.
 Wanting to avoid this dynamic, Johansson described the relationship between the two characters as "a knowingness and a sisterhood".
 She felt that Belova would best stand on her own in comparison to Romanoff, while Pugh added there was a "generational difference" and that Belova is "unapologetic, and confident in herself, curious […] and emotionally brave".

 Pugh next appeared as the character in the Disney+ series Hawkeye (2021).
 On the character, Pugh noted that the show "sets up a whole different challenge" as she was now up against her sister's fighting partner, Clint Barton.
 She added that it was "really wonderful to kind of jump ahead and see [how the character] has been surviving".

 For Thunderbolts*, the actors were given substantial input into the portrayal of their characters in the film.
 Pugh said that her character has been affected by the traumatic events of recent MCU projects, including the death of Romanoff.
 (Note: As depicted in the film Avengers: Endgame (2019).)
 In the film, Belova jumps off the top of the Merdeka 118 without the use of stunt doubles in which Marvel Studios was initially reluctant to allow.
 Pugh noted that she had to push for the scenes to happen.
 Pugh also advocated for changes to the opening scene that resulted in the character performing the initial mission dressed in a sweatsuit rather than spy gear, reflective of her overall dour mood.
 Pugh also advocated for the script to include references to Romanoff's death, noting that "In the original script, there wasn't anything to do with Natasha".
 Throughout her MCU appearances, Pugh noted that Belova's actions have always shown that "she's always trying to help the person that maybe isn't as strong, or maybe needs a bit of love", citing her adoption of a dog in the post-credits scene of Black Widow, her treatment of Kate Bishop in Hawkeye, and her compassion towards Bob in Thunderbolts.

-Pugh is set to reprise the role in the film Avengers: Doomsday (2026), and the Disney+ limited miniseries Marvel Zombies (2025).